Best Private Health Insurance in Canada (2026): Top Plans Compared

 than industry average2

 GMS' BasicPlan (with Basic Prescription Drugs and Dental Care) offers low premiums and a generous amount of prescription drug coverage.
-However, the money you save may get eaten up by the cost of vision care, mental health care, hearing aids, medical equipment, diabetic supplies, orthotics, or mobility aids, none of which are included.
+However, the money you save could be offset by the cost of vision care, mental health care, hearing aids, medical equipment, diabetic supplies, orthotics, or mobility aids, none of which are included.

 Pros